vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/kubeapps-private-repo.md

 * You have a Docker environment installed and configured.
 Learn more about [installing Docker](https://docs.docker.com/engine/install/).
 * You have a Docker Hub account.
 [Register for a free account](https://hub.docker.com/).
 * You have a Kubernetes cluster.
 Check out our [Getting Started with Kubernetes guides](https://docs.bitnami.com/kubernetes/) for an easy way to get started with one.
-* You have administrator access to a pre-existing installation of [Harbor](https://github.com/bitnami/charts/tree/master/bitnami/harbor).
+* You have administrator access to a preexisting installation of [Harbor](https://github.com/bitnami/charts/tree/master/bitnami/harbor).
 * You have [Helm installed in your cluster](https://docs.bitnami.com/kubernetes/get-started-kubernetes/#step-4-install-helm).
 * You have [Kubeapps installed in your cluster](https://github.com/kubeapps/kubeapps/blob/master/docs/user/getting-started.md) and are logged into the Kubeapps UI with admin credentials.